AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 }'
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api).

-### Example 5: /documentManifest
+### Example 11: Retrieve a PSD's JSON manifest

-The `/documentManifest` api can take one or more input PSD's to generate JSON manifest files from.
+The `/documentManifest` api can take one input PSD's to generate a JSON manifest file.
 The JSON manifest is the tree representation of all of the layer objects contained in the PSD document.

-#### Sample 1: Initiate a job to retrieve a PSD's JSON manifest

 Using Example.psd, with the use case of a document stored in your external storage (ie. azure, aws, dropbox), a typical curl call might look like this: